GiGurra/snail/README.md

 1. Use batching for high-throughput scenarios
 2. Configure appropriate buffer sizes
-3. Consider using custom memory allocators for reduced GC pressure
+3. Choose the right optimization mode (latency vs throughput)
-4. Choose the right optimization mode (latency vs throughput)
+4. Consider using custom memory allocators for reduced GC pressure if needed

 ## License